Jaccouille/dow2-texture-painter/README.md

 You can save your current color pattern by clicking on `Save pattern`.

-You can apply dirt & specular texture by clicking on `File -> Apply dirt/specular`, those textures must be in same folder as the diffuse one.
+You can apply dirt & specular texture by clicking on `Edit -> Apply dirt/specular`, those textures must be in same folder as the diffuse one.

 You can replace color by transparency by selecting the color mask in the list